 2. JW Marriott Resort & Spa Cancun

-JW Marriott Resort & Spa Cancun is a Rewards Category 6 Marriott Bonvoy hotel with upscale amenities including spacious, sand-toned accommodations and on-site dining.
+JW Marriott Resort & Spa Cancun is a Marriott Bonvoy hotel with upscale amenities including spacious, sand-toned accommodations and on-site dining.
 Explore the historic Mayan ruins and experience the area’s lively clubs and bars.
 Relax in the family-friendly freeform pools or adult-only infinity pools or work out at the fitness center, featuring cardio equipment and free weights.
 The beach here is white sand with a glorious blue sea.
 Wonderful!
-For rainy days, there’s an indoor pool and some arcade-style games machines for the kids.
+For rainy days, there’s an indoor pool and some arcade-style game machines for the kids.

 Be aware of the extra charges at this hotel.
 Private cabanas cost $250 USD a day, and you can reserve lounge chairs with prime ocean views for $180 USD a day.
 Ouch!
 Reports suggest that you are meant to tip the staff for the free drinks in the club lounge too.

 The JW Marriott, like The Ritz-Carlton and other big hotels in Cancun, is in the Hotel Zone, around half an hour by car from Cancun Airport (CUN).
 The JW Marriott is around a kilometer south of The Ritz-Carlton.
-The foyer is beautiful, with lots of marble and pillars along with huge flower arrangements.
+The foyer is beautiful, with lots of marble and pillars, along with huge flower arrangements.

 The look of the lounge is equally appealing, with the same tan and blue hues and wonderful windows looking out towards the ocean.
 This is a really nice and stylish place to hang out.